lukso-network/docs/docs/networks/advanced-guides/withdrawal-update.md

 During **Step 6 and 7**, you will have to input hexadecimal values.

 - Ensure to add `0x` in front of the copied withdrawal credential
-- Verify that your EOA address has the `0x` prefixe
+- Verify that your EOA address has the `0x` prefix

 :::